Valeriana amazonum

 Valeriana amazonum is a species of plant in the family Caprifoliaceae.
-It is endemic to Italy.
+It is endemic to the Italian island of Sardinia.

 Distribution

 Valeriana amazonum occurs in eastern Sardinia, and is only found on Mount Oliena, at about 1200 m in elevation.

 Its natural habitats are in Mediterranean shrubby vegetation and rocky areas.

 Endangered

 It is an IUCN Red List Critically Endangered plant species, threatened by habitat loss.